geodiegofer/Installation-Tutorials/SU/installSU.md

 2. When compiling the compiler might not find `Complex.h`.
 Copying `Complex.h` (from wherever it is - use `find`) to ~/43R1/include may solve the problem.

-3. You might need to export a bunch of stuff, if the system does not read your includes (solutions if any of the problems in 1 appear):
+3. You might need to export a bunch of stuff, if the system does not read your includes (solutions if any of the problems in 1 appear; read the tutorial for a detailed explanation):
 ```sh
 # Finding stuff you need inside package folder
 find /home/username/ -name "*.err"